sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : An extended version of TeX, from the NTS project
+Short desc    : An extended version of TeX, from the NTS project
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : An extended version of TeX (which is capable of running as if
+Descript     : An extended version of TeX (which is capable of running as if
              : it were TeX unmodified).
 E-TeX has been specified by the LaTeX
              : team as the engine for the development of LaTeX 2e, in the
              : immediate future; as a result, LaTeX programmers may (in all